 Some affiliate programs allow you to put your affiliate link directly in the Pin.
 The stipulation to that may be that you aren’t allowed to have their brand name, logo, or certain keywords on the picture or in the description section of that Pin.

-If you are marketing a brand for a commission, they are going to want you to do something different than what they are already doing.
+If you are marketing a brand for a commission, they are going to want you to create a strategy different than what they are already doing.

 Sometimes, the only way you are allowed to Pin an affiliate link is by linking to your website.
-This may mean that you write an article about a product.
+This may mean that you write an article about a product or service on your site.
 You will talk about all its pros and cons and why it might be better than a competing product.

-Your article will contain the affiliate link to that product.
-The reader can then click on the link which would lead them to shop that particular item.
+Your article will then contain the affiliate link to that product.
+The reader can then click on the link which would lead them to shop that particular item on that affiliate’s webiste.

-This is definitely one of the more popular ways to make money on Pinterest.
+This is definitely one of the more popular ways to make extra money online utilizing Pinterest.

 Again, there can be many variations of the TOS from brand to brand.
 Believe me, they are all different.
 Read them carefully.
-If you still don’t understand or maybe need some clarification on some verbiage, reach out to them.
-Ask them.
+If you still don’t understand or maybe need some clarification on some verbiage, reach out to them and ask.

 You want to make money on Pinterest but you don’t want to get kicked out of your affiliate programs.